anjali-sim/React-Prcatical-2-CRA/README.md

 - The UI is responsive which means creating web pages that look good on all devices.
 - I have used the date object to implement the date functionality.
 - I have used the <strong>styled component</strong> to include the CSS for the components.
 I have included the global style as well.
+- I have followed the proper naming conventions, formatting and commenting.

 ## Languages and Tools:
 <p align="left">